Zhiming-Huang/protocol/ReadMe.md

 header is used in every packet containing necessary information such as protocol version, packet type, etc..
 The specific header is further classified into three subclasses, namely control header, data header, and ACK header.
-Fig. [fig:Struct] shows our design for each packet header.
 Packet type selection module generates the corresponding packet headers for each packet.
 For example, the acknowledgement packet will only combine the common header and the ACK header.
 In this way, the overall overhead can be reduced comparing with TCP.